 We included diversion as a scenario analysis.
-We tested the level of reduction in relative risk of diversion with ADF opioids that would be needed to attain cost-neutrality relative to non-ADF opioid use.
-We conducted this analysis at three different estimates of diversion with opioids: 1.25, one, and 0.75 cases of diverted abuse for every one case of prescription non-ADF opioid abuse.86 The cases of diverted abuse were added to the cases of prescription abuse in each cohort.
+We tested the level of reduction in relative risk of diversion of ADF opioids that would be needed to attain cost-neutrality relative to non-ADF opioid use.
+We conducted this analysis at three different estimates of diversion of opioids: 1.25, one, and 0.75 cases of diverted abuse for every one case of prescription non-ADF opioid abuse.93 The cases of diverted abuse were added to the cases of prescription abuse in each cohort.
+Assuming 1.25 cases of diverted opioid abuse for every case of prescription opioid abuse, the risk of diversion of ADF opioids would need to be 35% lower compared to that with non-ADF opioids to achieve costneutrality between the ADF and non-ADF opioid cohorts.
+Similarly, assuming 1.0 and 0.75 diversion cases per abuse case would require reductions of 44% and 59% in the risk of diversion of ADF opioids, respectively, to achieve cost-neutrality.
+More details on this scenario analysis are available in the section 6 of the report.